 What is a lean-burn engine?

 Although lean-burn or diesel engines consume less fuel and emit less CO2 than existing engines with a stoichiometric air/fuel ratio, the presence of O2 in their emissions inhibits the use of current “three-way” type catalysts.
 As a result, catalysts capable of converting NOx to N2 in engine emissions containing oxygen are required.
-The term “lean-burn” is relatively self-explanatory.
+The term “lean burn” is relatively self-explanatory.
 It is a little amount of fuel delivered to and consumed in the combustion chamber of an engine.
 The normal air-to-fuel ratio is around 15:1.
 (15 parts air to 1 part fuel).
 True lean-burn ratios can reach 23:1.

 Lean-burn engines (both gasoline and diesel) have better fuel economy and lower emissions than engines that have been traditionally tuned.
 By their very nature, they utilize less fuel and produce less unburned hydrocarbons and greenhouse gases than a comparable “regular” combustion engine while delivering the same amount of power.
 Greater combustion chamber compression ratios (higher cylinder pressure), substantial air intake swirl, and precision lean-metered direct fuel injection are used to attain lean-burn conditions.

-The applications of lean-burn systems are common in all sorts of vehicles commercial cars such as Honda, Toyota, Mitsubishi, heavy-duty gas engines, and also diesel engines.
+The applications of lean-burn systems are common in all sorts of vehicles commercial cars such as Honda, Toyota, and Mitsubishi, heavy-duty gas engines, and also diesel engines.

 Diagram of a lean-burn engine: